datapastry/datapastry.github.io/_posts/2019-08-05-how-to-hire-a-data-scientist.md

 **Short answer:** you can’t.
 Your best bet is to hire someone with a great portfolio, but as mentioned this will likely cost you a small fortune because everyone else will want that person as well.
 It doesn’t take a genius to figure out that someone who used to run data science at Netflix and Airbnb is likely to be a pretty good data scientist.

-**Long answer: **you can’t.
+**Long answer:** you can’t.
 At least not entirely on your own.
 You really need to find a way to get assistance from data scientists that you know and trust.
 If you’re not in a position to do this, then your best bet is to get in touch with us and we’ll happily play the role of “trusted data scientists”.

 It’s been too long since the last shameless plug, so I’ll conclude with a couple of paragraphs of marketing fluff.

-If you do find yourself needing to hire a good data scientist -- and it _is_ hard! -- then [drop us a message](https://www.google.com/) and we’ll help you out.
+If you do find yourself needing to hire a good data scientist -- and it _is_ hard! -- then [book a free consultation](https://calendly.com/isk-pastry/consult) and we’ll help you out.
 We’ll give you advice on hiring strategy (maybe you [don’t need a data scientist at all](https://www.google.com/)) and build a structured interview and testing process tailored to your specific needs.
 And if that’s not enough, we’ll even supply you with pastries.

 Last but not least, we’re putting together a free **Hire a Data Scientist package** including an example of a work sample test, objective scoring rubric and example job description.
 You can use this package as a template for your own data science hiring needs.
 [Let us know](https://www.google.com/) if you’d like to be notified when the package is ready.